-It’s official: Microsoft Edge is coming to Linux!
+Microsoft Edge is coming to Linux desktops, it has been confirmed.

-They’ve previously gone on record as saying that Edge for Linux is “something we’d like to do” and something that would happen “eventually”.
-They even launched a survey to scope out feedback on the idea from existing Linux users.
+Microsoft has gone from describing Edge for Linux as “something we’d like to do” to something that said would happen “eventually”.
+They then launched a survey to scope out feedback on the idea from existing Linux users.

-When Microsoft announced it was rebuilding its Edge browser on top of Chromium the likelihood of a native Linux port increased substantially due to the cross-platform nature of the codebase.
+When Microsoft announced it was rebuilding its Edge browser on top of Chromium the chance of a native Linux port increased substantially, due to the cross-platform nature of the codebase it now uses.

-But Microsoft isn’t just taking Chromium and building out; it’s also getting involved.
+But Microsoft isn’t just taking Chromium and slapping a new logo on it; it’s also getting involved.
 Microsoft Edge is an active and contributing member to the Chromium open source project (ergo work done for Edge can, in turn, benefit other browsers, including ones you might want to use).

 We’ll be keeping our eyes fixed on the Edge Canary and Dev channels for any sign of a Linux build and, naturally, give you a heads the moment it’s available for testing.